 Boot innovation has largely been driven by football rather than rugby.
 Once the ‘protruding nail’ era was over, things took a while to develop and it wasn’t until 1924 that the first commercially available studded boot became available.
 It then took until the 1970s for the introduction of mass produced boots thanks to the development of moulded plastics technology – demonstrating how new manufacturing techniques are often a key driver of R&D.

 More recently much research and development has gone into the shape of studs and the materials and finish of the uppers.
 Adidas pioneered this approach in the 1990s with the introduction of moulded blades.
 These were proven to aid speed and change of direction – benefits that prove attractive to Backs.
 Forwards have tended to stick to rounded studs which offer better grip.
-One thing is for certain, research and development has led to an awful lot of choice, as is demonstrated in this blog outlining the buying decisions of choosing rugby boots.
+One thing is for certain, research and development has led to an awful lot of choice, and the buying decision around rugby boots is a complex one.

 Sportwear technology: Helping hands